bgtti/react-express-registration-template/Backend-ExpressJS/README.md

 - routes: routes have been adapted, and a new route (to get user information) was implemented
 - postman: collections have been added to test the routes using postman

-# About and license

-This is the third draft of an app template in React/Express.
-This directory concearns itself with the express js backend.

-This is a personal project completed by the author, which you are welcome to use and modify at your discretion.

 # Versioning and external resources